 Start your family-friendly expeditions by ensuing that these amazing activities and destinations are on your vacationing agenda.
 With so many adventures waiting to be discovered, it’s no wonder that Wilmington continually lands on the top of the list of Kid Friendly North Carolina Vacation Spots.

-With a treasure trove of cool stores, fun restaurants, and of course, ice cream shops, a day of shopping and dining in Downtown Wilmington is an activity that family members of all ages will adore.
+With a treasure trove of cool stores, fun restaurants, and of course, ice cream shops, a day of shopping and dining in Downtown Wilmington, NC is an activity that family members of all ages will adore.
 Scope out the local antique stores where a number of antique toys and games can be discovered, or embark on a trolley, walking, or Segway tour to discover all the history that’s located just beneath the surface of this 18th century town.
 With a historic district that includes 875 contributing buildings and 38 sites, a downtown exploration is effortlessly both entertaining and educational.

 There’s arguably no better place for Wilmington’s youngest visitors than the always engaging Children's Museum of Wilmington.
 Designed for visitors ages 1-10, this museum is stocked with interactive exhibits that will keep little hands and minds busy.
 Popular exhibits include the giant “Ahoy Wilmington” pirate ship that’s perfect for climbing, the Magnetic Minds Science Center, the Imagination Circus Exhibit, the Teddy Bear Hospital, and the on-site art studio.
 With regular classes and programs held throughout the week, kids of all interests will always discover something new at this engrossing and educational museum.